dictation-toolbox/Caster/docs/meta/Caster_FAQ.md

       - Customizing commands will lead to higher accuracy
       - Commands that are created by the end-user are more likely to be remembered

       You can customize commands by copying starter rules, utilizing simplified transformers, or creating your own from scratch.
-See the read the `Caster Rules` in the documentation.
+See the `Caster Rules` section in the documentation.

 6. **Does Caster support multiple languages?**